Series · Terraform Agents · Chapter 5

 }

-OSS bucket names are globally unique across all Aliyun customers.
+OSS bucket names are globally unique across all Aliyun customers — same as S3.
 The random_id suffix avoids the “name already taken” plan failure that bites every first-time user.
 Once the bucket is created, the name is stable.

 The lifecycle_rule block is the single biggest cost lever in OSS: